Andolatam/api-docs/source/includes/_shipping.md

-shipTo_addressStreet | Street Address of the receiver of the package. shipTo_addressNumber | Street Number of the receiver of the package. shipTo_city | City of the receiver of the package. shipTo_province | Province of the receiver of the package. shipTo_country | Country of the receiver of the package. shipTo_instructions | Special instructions for the rider when delivering the package. packageWidth | Integer (in cm).
+shipTo_addressStreet | Street Address of the receiver of the package. shipTo_addressNumber | Street Number of the receiver of the package. shipTo_city | City of the receiver of the package. shipTo_province (optional) | Province of the receiver of the package. shipTo_country | Country of the receiver of the package. shipTo_instructions | Special instructions for the rider when delivering the package. packageWidth | Integer (in cm).